 Invasive Species

-Every LMA member bears direct responsibility in helping prevent invasive plants from impacting the Lake Mokoma environment.
-Remember to clean your boats and if you think you may have seen either of the following plants on your property or in the lake, please contact the Lake and Dam Committee or the LMA Managers so appropriate action can be taken.
+Every LMA member bears direct responsibility in helping prevent invasive plants and animals from impacting the Lake Mokoma environment.
+Remember to clean your boats, and if you think you may have seen any of the following species on your property or in the lake, please contact the Lake and Dam Committee or the LMA Managers so appropriate actions can be taken.

 Japanese Knotweed